Samuel-2626/django-search/article.md

-# Add search functionality to your Django app using Docker and PostgreSQL
+# Search in Django

 As your web app grows to include many rows in your database, adding a search functionality is a given to have.
-In this tutorial, we will be adding a basic search feature and scaling it up to a more complex search the PostgreSQL provides with the `django.contrib.postgres` module.
+In this article, we will be adding a basic search feature and scaling it up to a more complex search the PostgreSQL provides using the `django.contrib.postgres` module.

 ## Dependencies

-* Docker v19.03.8
+- Docker v19.03.8

 ## Contents

 - Objective
 - Project Setup and Overview
 - Q objects and icontains django filter
+- Understanding full-text search
-- Stemming as well as ranking functionality
+- Stemming and ranking our queries
 - Adding weights to our queries
 - Conclusion